All Episodes

 Is it that the demand is higher?

-Uh they're also importing oil from Venezuela, which is probably the dirtiest oil in terms of the need for pr uh for uh going through a refinery and and being turned into uh usable gasoline, and you know, where else are we getting oil from?
+They're also importing oil from Venezuela, which is probably the dirtiest oil in terms of the need for going through a refinery and being turned into usable gasoline.

-We're still we've we've gone around them.
+We're still, we've gone around them.

-And so we're in election mode, and it's the administration's sensitive higher prices, and so that's why they're going to Ukraine and saying, hey, stop hitting the Russian oil facilities and they're leaning away from imposing sanctions on Venezuela.
+And that's why they're going to Ukraine and saying, hey, stop hitting the Russian oil facilities.

-Uh we've seen this movie before, Sean.
+We've seen this movie before, Sean.

-That's not that's their their last uh option of last resort.
+That's their last option of last resort.

-Well, they they did that in 2022.
+Well, they did that in 2022.

 Are they trying to do the same thing in 2024?

-Uh layoffs have now surged to a 14-month high.
+Layoffs have now surged to a 14-month high.

-So things are not getting better, and and when they cite the stock market or oh, we've got all these job gains, well, that will likely be you know revised downward as it usually is, number one, and number two, how many of those jobs are part-time jobs?
+And when they cite the stock market or, oh, we've got all these job gains, well, that will likely be revised downward as it usually is, number one.

+E.J.
 Sean, you hit on a lot of really great points there.

-And when we start looking at that that distinction between the full and the part-time jobs, what do we find?
+And when we start looking at that distinction between the full and the part-time jobs, what do we find?

-And that wasn't just true for for the month of March, the report that we just got, it's been true for the entire last year.
+And that wasn't just true for the month of March, the report that we just got.

 We've been losing full-time jobs, gaining part-time jobs.